Jeremy Kushnier: Life and career

 Kushnier is known for originating the role of Ren McCormick in the musical rendition of Footloose, and for his role in the Tony Award-winning musical Jersey Boys in the role of Tommy Devito and was one of the "Top 10 Great Chicago Performances of 2007".
 He starred in the Chicago cast, and then opened the Vegas production.
 He took over the role of Tommy on August 21, 2008 as part of the Toronto engagement of Jersey Boys, which was part of the North American tour.
 He played Dr. Madden/Dr. Fine in the first national tour of the Pulitzer Prize winning musical Next to Normal.

 In the Broadway revival of Jesus Christ Superstar, he played a priest and understudied the roles of Judas, Jesus and Pilate.

 He also performed on Broadway in the Cirque du Soleil show Paramour.
 Kushnier replaced actor Bradley Dean in 2016 in Paramour because of creative differences. [ He also originated the role of Bausilius in Head Over Heels in 2018.

+In February 2025, he joined the cast of the Off-Broadway revival of Little Shop of Horrors as Orin Scrivello.

-He is married to Jenny Lee Stern.
+He was married to Jenny Lee Stern, but they have since divorced.
+He has two daughters.